lanl/BEE/doc/User Guide for BEE-Charliecloud.md

             map_by flag for mpirun command i.e. "node" or "core", invalid if no map_num
      * 4. `map_num`:  argument to map_by flag.
+   * f. 'delete_after_exec': Upon the completion of the task remove the directory created via 'ch-tar2dir' (default value is false)

 * `container_conf`: Charliecloud container info.
   * a. `container_path`: entire path for the Charlicloud tarred image;